sPhaykrew/MVVM-FoodApp/README.md

 - Show details food recipes
 - Can be save food recipes as favorite
 - Can be sort food recipes and save sort setting
-- Save data to local db
+- Save data from api to local db
 - Sync data from api to local db every 15 min (in work manager has a minimum interval of 15 minutes)

 # Screenshots